Leter-Tech/Vocation.ai/README.md

 ## 🙏 Thank You

-Vocation.ai is on a mission to empower India's youth through AI driven education and employment solutions.
+Vocation.ai is on a mission to empower India's youth through AI-driven education and employment solutions.
 We bridge the gap between learning and earning, fostering nation's development and individual growth.
 Together, we can uplift communities, break down barriers, and foster a society where everyone has the opportunity to thrive.

 ---